3 Basic Leather Care Tips

 Is there a recommended placement for leather furnishings?
 For example, out of direct light, or at a certain distance from a heat source?

-Sunlight will eventually cause leather to fade—Avoid positioning your leather furniture in direct light.
-If your chair or sofa is positioned in direct sunlight a simple throw blanket over the back of your furniture is an easy way to beautifully battle the sun.
+Sunlight will eventually cause leather to fade—Avoid positioning it in direct light.
+If you have leather furniture that will be positioned in direct sunlight, a throw blanket can be placed over the back of your furniture as an easy way to beautifully battle the sun.